bobandiga/CoreDataTraining/README.md

 # CoreDataTraining

-Training with Core Data with book "Core Data by Tutorials" by RayWenderlich
+with book "Core Data by Tutorials" by RayWenderlich